Alternative Water Source for Omoviri Community: The Ministry of Water Resources to make provision in the 2022 budget

 After several weeks of expectation and a second reminder to the MDAs, the Ministry of Water Resources responded to the letters with an invitation to discuss the matter.
 The invitation which came through the Permanent Secretary in the ministry was the only response received from all the letters written to the MDAs as at the time of this report.

-The meeting which took place at the Point Block, Rivers State Secretariat, Port Harcourt and hosted by the Permanent Secretary Mr Kalio M. E. had in attendance representatives from Omoviri community, Social Action team and the Director of Planning and Research, Engr.
+The meeting which took place at the Point Block, Rivers State Secretariat, Port Harcourt and hosted by the Permanent Secretary Mr Kalio M. E. had in attendance representatives from Omoviri community, Alone team and the Director of Planning and Research, Engr.
 S. N. Opurum.

 Speaking on behalf of the community delegation, Chief Dr. Anwuri Okwere expounded on the genesis of the oil upsurge from the bottom of the river which they first noticed sometime in mid 2019.
 He explained that there are no oil pipelines passing through Omoviri, though Shell Petroleum Development Company has facilities in other communities in Rumuekpe.
 He lamented the effect of the pollution on farming, fishing and other aquatic allied activities which have been the major economic mainstay of the communities.